-Faculty development is supported by the Academic Computing Center (ACC), which provides workshops to assist faculty in integrating instructional technology into course design.
-The ACC also provides individual consultations for faculty members and will arrange to embed College Laboratory Technicians (CLTs) into classrooms to support faculty who wish to integrate technology into their teaching.
+Faculty development is supported by the Academic Computing Center (ACC), which provides services, workshops, and software to assist faculty in integrating instructional technology into course design.
+The ACC also provides individual consultations for faculty members and will arrange to embed College

+Laboratory Technicians (CLTs) into classrooms to support faculty who wish to integrate technology into their teaching.